jotadwright/babel/experiments/intention-reading/README.md

 	-> For the moment, drastic and domain specific node tests have been added.
 These speed up things significantly!
 	-> However, these will probably no longer work when entering the level 3 questions!

- - th links start at 0.1 and are currently not rewarded (despite :update-th-links being set to t) and not punished.

 ## To Do

  - Do something with multiple composer solutions?
 Make hypotheses?